Note: This article applies to Splunk Cloud only.

 Things to know

-If you've configured DDAA or DDSS as data ages from searchable old, data automatically moves to the appropriate repository when the storage meets the retention setting for an index.
+If you've configured DDAA or DDSS, as data ages from searchable indexes, data automatically moves to the appropriate repository when the storage meets the retention setting for an index.
 The Splunk Cloud Monitoring (CMC) app is part of Splunk Cloud and is available to help you monitor Splunk Cloud deployment health.
-CMC displays details about your storage consumption and details such as data stored, number of days of retention for each index.
+CMC indexing dashboards display details about your storage consumption, data stored, and number of days of retention for each index.

-DDSS: Exports your oldest data to your AWS S3 account before deleting it from the index.
-Review the requirements for Dynamic Data Self Storage to see how to export of your aged, ingested data.
-Also see Configure self storage locations on Amazon S3 and Dynamic Data: Self-Storage – Compliance, Cloud and Data Lifecycle.
+DDSS: Exports your oldest data to your AWS S3 or Google Cloud Platform (GCP) account before deleting it from the index.
+Review the requirements for Dynamic Data Self Storage to see how to export your aged, ingested data.
+Also see Dynamic Data: Self-Storage – Compliance, Cloud and Data Lifecycle.

 Things to do